 Favourite Scottish Nature Photography Book Vote 2016

-Nature Photography Awards recognise the important role that books play in
+the Scottish Nature Photography Awards recognise the important role that books

-inspiring, informing and entertaining people by conducting a biennial public
+play in inspiring, informing and entertaining people by conducting a biennial

-a range of nature subjects, and celebrated the books and the vision and
+of nature subjects, and celebrated the books and the vision and dedication of

-The winner of the Scottish Nature Photography Awards Favourite Scottish
+of the Scottish Nature Photography Awards Favourite Scottish Nature Photography

 On A Rising Tide